AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/panels.md

 ### Dynamic drop-down filters

 Dynamic drop-down filters allow you to determine available values based on data within the panel's reporting range and values in other drop-down filters.
-For example, you can create two dynamic drop-down using the [Countries](/help/components/dimensions/countries.md) dimension and [Cities](/help/components/dimensions/cities.md) dimension.
+For example, you can create two dynamic drop-downs using the [Countries](/help/components/dimensions/countries.md) dimension and [Cities](/help/components/dimensions/cities.md) dimension.
 When you select a country from the [!UICONTROL Countries] drop-down list, the [!UICONTROL Cities] drop-down list dynamically adjusts to only show cities within that country.

 This same concept applies to all dimensions; only dimension items that appear within the panel's date range and selected filters are visible.
+Dimension items selected in static drop-down filters affect available values in dynamic drop-down filters.
+However, the inverse is not true; Dimension items selected in dynamic drop-down filters do not affect available values in static drop-down filters.

-You can also manually specify drop-down filter values if you anticipate a certain dimension item to be collected in the future.
+Manual selection of dimension items is available if you anticipate a certain dimension item to be collected in the future.
+You can also clear a dynamic drop-down filter so that it does not contain a value, allowing other dynamic drop-down filters to contain more values.
+Select **[!UICONTROL Clear All]** to clear the selection from all dynamic drop-down filters for that panel.

-Dynamic drop-downs are only available for dimensions and date ranges; they are not available for dimension items, metrics, or segments.
+Dynamic drop-downs are only available for dimensions; they are not available for metrics, segments, or date ranges.

 To create a dynamic drop-down filter: